w3ctag/design-reviews/.github/ISSUE_TEMPLATE/010-specification-review.md

 --------------------------

-_Please preview the issue and check that the links work before submitting_
+_Please preview the issue and check that the links work before submitting._ In particular, if anything links to a Google document, please make sure anyone with the link can access the document.

 ¹ For background, see our [explanation of how to write a good explainer](https://w3ctag.github.io/explainers).